ovh/docs/pages/account/tools/use-plik/guide.en-ca.md

 ---
 title: Using Plik
-excerpt: Find out how to use Plik to send files to others.
+excerpt: Find out how to use Plik to send files to others
 slug: plik
 section: Plik
 ---